broozar/installDesktopFreeBSD/README.md

 ## Differences to previous version
 - renamed to FreeBSDesktop
-- built and distributed as self-contained *makeself* package
+- built and distributed as self-contained package - but *makeself* is bugged, better use TAR
 - redesigned file structure (no more 1 single monster script)
 - supports multiple desktop environments (Mate and Cinnamon for now)
 - dialog-only, no more pure CLI override